Please note that Tapas no longer supports Internet Explorer.

 Two bodies.

-His mother lay face down on the floor, her hair spread like a dark halo, blood pooling beneath her.
-Her skirt was torn, her body bruised.
-His father was slumped in a chair; at first, unrecognisable, until Cain saw the familiar ring on his finger.
-His stomach was open, the insides spilling like ribbons.
+His mother lay face down on the floor, her hair spread like a dark halo with blood pooling beneath her.
+Her skirt was torn, and her body bruised.
+His father was slumped in a chair.
+Unrecognisable at first, until Cain saw the familiar ring on his finger.
+His stomach was open, insides spilling like ribbons.

 Then the smell hit him: iron, rot, and something that burned in his throat.